Picovoice/rhino/binding/android/README.md

 rhino.delete();
 ```

-## How to Integrate Custom Wake Words (.rhn files)
+## How to Integrate Custom Contexts (.rhn files)

-To add a custom wake word to your Android application a couple of extra steps must be taken.
+To add a custom context to your Android application a couple of extra steps must be taken.
 First, add your .rhn file to the `/res/raw` folder.
-All resources are compressed when the build system creates an APK, so you will have to extract your ppn file first before using it:
+All resources are compressed when the build system creates an APK, so you will have to extract your rhn file first before using it:

 ```java
 // in this example our file located at '/res/raw/context.rhn'